How to travel India… with or without a group… that is the question

 When I found out I would be visiting India for two weeks as part of a project with the Goa Tourism, I fell into a predicament.
 I knew that if I was coming all the way to India, I needed to see more of the country than merely the state of Goa.
 At the same time, so many people had told me that India was unsafe to travel solo as a female, and I hadn’t been able to rope anyone into travelling with me.

 Hence, the idea of doing a group tour in India popped into my head.
 I will admit, I was hesitant to look into this option at first.
 I have a love/ hate relationship when it comes to group travel.
 Over the past few years, I’ve done my fair share of group tours (albeit it, mostly for work).
-Through my experience of traveling both in a group and independently, I’ve personally find that I prefer to travel solo or with one other person as I enjoy the freedom and flexibility of determining my own schedule.
+Through my experience of travelling both in a group and independently, I’ve personally find that I prefer to travel solo or with one other person as I enjoy the freedom and flexibility of determining my own schedule.

-However, India was very different from the places I’d traveled solo in the past.
+However, India was very different from the places I’d travelled solo in the past.
 Knowing that solo travel in India (particularly as a female) was far from a walk in the park, I made the decision to go with a group tour with G Adventures for my first visit.
 Below I’ve outlined all the positives and negatives of going on a group tour versus travelling solo through India.
 Hopefully it will help you if you are planning a trip to India and you are not sure which way to go!

 Picking a Group Tour